immcantation/dowser/docs/topics/airrClone-class.md

 :   numeric junction length (nucleotide count)

 `locus`
-:   the loci represented in this clone object

-`chain`
-:   index showing which chain represent which site
+:   index showing which locus represented at each site

 `region`
 :   index showing FWR/CDR region for each site